jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 (integrate-with-docarray)=
 ## Embed DocumentArray

-To embed a [DocumentArray](https://docarray.jina.ai/) with a fine-tuned model, you can get the model of your Run via the `get_model` function and embed it via `finetuner.encode`:
+To embed a [DocumentArray](https://docarray.jina.ai/) with a fine-tuned model, you can get the model of your Run via the `get_model` function and embed it via the `encode` function:

 ````{tab} Artifact id and token
 ```python